zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

 ## Files

-**CREATE-FILE command**:
+### The CREATE-FILE command

-The CREATE-FILE command enables the user to create a new file for use within the  jBASE system.
+The `CREATE-FILE` command enables the user to create a new file for use within the jBASE system.

 ```
 CREATE-FILE